Coffee berry borer

 - Sawdust-like debris (frass) may be visible near the hole.

-- Most eggs, larvae and adults remain inside the coffee fruit (berries), so fruit must be cut to check for infestation.
+- Most eggs, larvae and adults remain inside the bean, so the bean must be cut to check for infestation.

-- Infestation can sometimes cause internal rotting of fruit.
+- Infestation can sometimes cause internal rotting of beans.

 May be confused with